Deserve82/KK_Algorithm_Study/README.md

 study of Seorabol

-At least one problem a day
+At least one problem a day!